manualv92/peliculas/README.md

-# peliculas
+# Welcome to Peliculas repository

+## Setting up the enviroment

-To run the project go to the root path through CMD and execute the following commands: npm install npm start
+To run the project go to the root path through CMD and execute the following commands:

+npm install

-This last script should open a windows on your browser
+npm start (This last script should open a windows on your browser)